jw4/kb.jw4.us/content/articles/nats-recover-quorum.md

 ### Remove Temporarily Added Server

-#### Scale Back Down To 3 Servers
+#### Scale Back Down To Three Servers

-Now that the number of nodes is now 4 instead of 6, it's now safe to scale back down to 3 nodes, and then remove the node we temporarily added.
+Now that the number of servers is four instead of six, it's safe to scale back down to three servers, and then remove the record of the server we temporarily added.

 ```sh
 $ kubectl scale --replicas=3 statefulset/nats-helm-kind